 Whether you’re searching for the right business name or registering your LLC with the West Virginia Secretary of State (SOS), Incfile can help.
-We’ve got all the information you need on how to conduct an West Virginia business search, plus LLC naming rules, assumed names and registering your business.
+We’ve got all the information you need on how to conduct a West Virginia business search, plus LLC naming rules, assumed names, and registering your business.

 General Rules for LLC Names

 These rules typically apply to all LLCs, regardless of what state they’re formed in.

 The business name you have chosen cannot be used by any other LLC or corporation in the State of West Virginia.
 This is why it's imperative to perform a West Virginia business entity search before you begin the filing process.

 It’s not enough for your LLC name to be unique.
 It also cannot be similar to the name of a corporation or LLC in West Virginia.
 For example, you cannot use the following factors to say your name is different from the name of another business:

 - Suffixes, such as Corporation, Company, Incorporated, Incorporation, Limited, Corp., Co., Inc., Ltd., LLC, etc.